drvinceknight/Year_3_game_theory_course/Lesson_Plans/Lesson_12.md

 # OR 3: Lesson Plan Lecture 12
-## Evolutionary game theory 1
+## Population Games and Evolutionary stable strategies

 ### Aims of lecture

 At the end of this lecture students will be able to:

 - Familiar with concepts of Evolutionary game theory.
-- Define and find evolutionary stable strategies
+- Test for ESS in games against the field.

 ### Timeline